bryanwweber/orbital-mechanics-notes/classical-orbital-elements/orbital-elements-and-the-state-vector.md

 where $\vector{A}$ and $\vector{B}$ are arbitrary vectors, $A$ and $B$ are their magnitudes, and $\theta$ is the angle between the vectors.

 By definition, the eccentricity vector points towards periapsis.
 Moreover, the argument of periapsis is the angle from the ascending node to periapsis following around the orbit.
 In other words, the argument of periapsis is the angle between the eccentricity vector $\vector{e}$ and the node line $\vector{N}$.
-We can solve for $\omega$ by using Eq. {eq}`eq:dot-product-definition`.
+We can solve for $\omega$ by using @eq:dot-product-definition.

 :::{math}
 :label: eq:orbital-elements-omega-lowercase